 Michele D. Marincola (not teaching Fall 2015)

-Sherman Fairchild Chairman and Professor of Conservation; Conservator, The Cloisters, The Metropolitan Museum of Art (part-time); Conservation Consultant, Villa La Pietra
+Sherman Fairchild Distinguished Professor of Conservation; Conservator, The Cloisters, The Metropolitan Museum of Art (part-time); Conservation Consultant, Villa La Pietra

 M.A. and Certificate in Conservation, 1990, Institute of Fine Arts, New York University

 Technical art history, objects conservation, technology and conservation of medieval wood and stone sculpture, conservation history and ethics, conservation of modern sculpture